Social Investment Holdings

 Mr. Jackson’s professional career began at General Motors Corporation in 1968 as assistant to the plant chemist for two years.
 Between 1971 and 1974, he served with the Metro Dade Police department.
 He earned a degree in criminal justice administration at Florida International University.
 After the police department, he worked in the county manager’s office.
 Mr. Jackson left Miami-Dade County in 1976 to join a private Washington D.C. consulting firm, providing technical support to Florida, Mississippi and Alabama, under a contract with the National Institute on Drug Abuse.
 Thereafter, Mr. Jackson founded a consulting firm that ultimately had offices in London, Kinshasa, Zaire, Washington D.C., New Haven (Connecticut), and Miami, FL.
 The firm procured national and international contracts with various U.S. government agencies, including the National Institute on Drug Abuse and the Department of Defense.
 He managed the development of more than 10 training courses and course revisions published by the U.S. Government Printing Office (GPO).
 From 1985 to 1989, Mr. Jackson served on the Miami-Dade County Housing Finance Authority, with an emphasis on financing affordable housing.
 He left the authority and ultimately built housing for agencies as well as his own account.
 Mr. Jackson has developed sub-divisions in Atlanta, Georgia, and Miami, FL.
 Mr. Jackson’s International exposure led him to conduct housing development and business development workshops, to assist black businesses in South Africa in planning for collaboration to expand their capacity.
 He was engaged by the archbishop of Cape Town to bring blacks in America to sub-Saharan Africa, to join forces and mutually benefit from the combined intellectual property and natural resource assets possessed by the two groups.
 This led to the establishment of the “Winds of Change” initiative, launched in 2012 in Addis Ababa at the World Economic Forum.
 He created a solar water heater project to reduce the consumption of electricity in South Africa, a country currently experiencing a shortage of electricity.
 Today, Mr. Jackson is focused on providing leadership for the establishment of a faith-based economic initiative, Interfaith Americans for a Better America, and Social Investment Holdings, Inc., to support the creation and establishment of businesses majority owned by previously disadvantaged groups and individuals in America, sub-Saharan Africa, and Brazil.

 Under Mr. Jackson’s leadership, Millennium Group Worldwide, Inc. became a reporting company, going through the registration process with the Securities and Exchange Commission, being declared effective in January of 2009.
-He managed a contract for the world’s fourth largest diamond mine in Angola, and is currently managing, for a non-profit organization, People Helping Each Other, Inc., www.pheoglobal.org, more than 1 million acres of timber for harvesting in Africa and more than 6 million acres for conservation.
+He managed a contract for the world’s fourth largest diamond mine in Angola, and is currently managing, for a non-profit organization, People Helping Each Other, Inc., External link opens in new tab or windowwww.pheoglobal.org, more than 1 million acres of timber for harvesting in Africa and more than 6 million acres for conservation.

 Mr. Jackson has been a board member of the Greater Miami Chamber of Commerce, Miami-Dade Chamber of Commerce, Salvation Army, and many civic and business organizations.
 He also served as President of the Northeast Florida Chapter of the National Association of Minority Contractors.